ryanluk4/ethanol_sensor/README.md

 > The SD card reader uses its own set of digital MISO, MOSI, SCK, CS pins and thus, is not included in this multi-use section.

-> Most components have the option to scale down from 5V to 3.3V
+> Most components have the option to scale down from 5V to 3.3V.
+I use 5V and haven't tested all components with 3.3V.

-**Wiring Color Schema:** Red = Power, Black = Ground, Green = SDA/SDI, Yellow = SCL/SCK

 # Code

 sensor.ino
 > Main file for LCD, RTC, sensors, and SD card reader.
 Currently displays time, temperature, humidity, pressure, gas resistance, and UV as a voltage on the LCD and writes data to the SD card.

-data.pde
-> Side file for data collection on computer.
-Since Arduino does not have a native Serial-to-file data system, this processing code is allowed to listen to the Serial output and writes it to a text file.
-Not going to be used once the SD card is implemented.
-This also requires a high baud rate for some reason (otherwise the readings get really messed up).

 # To-do

 - [ ] Solidify connections?
 Rework PCB design?
 - [ ] Solder RTC
 - [ ] Solder SD card reader
 - [ ] Find mounting screw or bolt that will fit UV sensor